Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 | [Litecord](https://gitlab.com/litecord/litecord) | Partial reimplementation of Discord API Server | [![Python][Python-Badge]][Python-Url] | 🟠 Allowed, not intended | 🟠 On hiatus, since December 2023 |

-[^1]: Discord brought a breaking change for the mod in question.
+[^1]: Aliucord is based on the legacy Discord Android app, which was replaced by RNA in 2022.
+Despite this, development efforts continue to backport features to Aliucord.
 [^2]: Some occasional breaks might occur depending on the maintainers' free time.
 [^3]: While the main client is still On hiatus, the community has made patchs for the client to extend its usages and fix bugs that have occured over time.
 		- [Patcher](https://github.com/geniiii/patcher)